Infiltration (hydrology): Horton's equation

 The other method of using Horton's equation is as below.
 It can be used to find the total volume of infiltration, F, after time t.

 Kostiakov equation

-Named after its founder Kostiakov is an empirical equation which assumes that the intake rate declines over time according to a power function.
+Named after its founder Kostiakov is an empirical equation that assumes that the intake rate declines over time according to a power function.

 Where $a$ and $k$ are empirical parameters.

 The major limitation of this expression is its reliance on the zero final intake rate.
-In most cases the infiltration rate instead approaches a finite steady value, which in some cases may occur after short periods of time.
-The Kostiakov-Lewis variant, also known as the "Modified Kostiakov" equation corrects for this by adding a steady intake term to the original equation.
+In most cases, the infiltration rate instead approaches a finite steady value, which in some cases may occur after short periods of time.
+The Kostiakov-Lewis variant, also known as the "Modified Kostiakov" equation corrects this by adding a steady intake term to the original equation.

-in integrated form the cumulative volume is expressed as:
+in integrated form, the cumulative volume is expressed as: